 Ben Platt On Stage - Theater Credits, Bio and Tickets

 Ben Platt was born in Los Angeles, California, on September 24, 1993.
-He was bitten by the theatre bug at an early age, appearing in The Music Man alongside Kristin Chenoweth, at the age of 9.
-Whilst studying at the Adderley School for Performing Arts in Pacific Palisades, he performed in productions such as Into the Woods and Bye Bye Birdie.
-He attended Harvard-Westlake School and, after graduation in 2011, he went on to Columbia University in New York.
-He was forced to drop out after six weeks due to his first big break in the world of theatre.
-He had landed the coveted role of Elder Cunningham in the National Tour of The Book of Mormon.
-After his commitments to the tour concluded, he returned to the University, played Claude Bukowski in Hair and even became a member of the campus a cappella group Nonsequitur.
+He was bitten by the theatre bug at an early age, appearing in The Music Man alongside Kristin Chenoweth at the age of 9.
+While studying at the Adderley School for Performing Arts in Pacific Palisades, he performed in productions such as Into the Woods and Bye Bye Birdie.
+He attended Harvard-Westlake School and, after graduation in 2011, he went to Columbia University in New York.
+He was forced to drop out after six weeks to make his first big break in the world of theatre.
+He had landed the coveted role of Elder Cunningham in the national tour of The Book of Mormon.
+After his commitments to the tour concluded, he returned to the university, where he played Claude Bukowski in Hair and even became a member of the campus a cappella group Nonsequitur.

 These experiences earned Platt his breakthrough film role.
 Movie fans know him as the lovable but awkward Benji Applebaum in both Pitch Perfect (released in 2012) and Pitch Perfect 2 (2015).
 He has also appeared on screen in Ricki and the Flash, Billy Lynn's Long Halftime Walk, Drunk Parents and Will & Grace.